U.S. Route 70 in Tennessee

 U.S. Route 70 (US 70) enters the state of Tennessee from Arkansas via the Memphis & Arkansas Bridge in Memphis, and runs west to east across 21 counties in all three Grand Divisions of Tennessee, with a total length of 478.48 mi, to end at the North Carolina state line in eastern Cocke County.
 Along the route, US 70 is accompanied with various U.S. and state highways, including those in three of the state's four major cities (e.g. Memphis, Nashville, and Knoxville).
+US 70 is the longest US Highway in Tennessee, and the state's second-longest numbered highway, behind State Route 1 (SR 1), which it shares concurrencies with for much of its length.
+US 70 was the main highway across Tennessee before Interstate 40 (I-40), which it roughly parallels.

 Route description

 Memphis to Nashville

 US 70 enters the state via the Memphis & Arkansas Bridge on I-55, along with U.S. Routes 61, 64, and 79, along with SR 1.
 US 70 follows E.H.
 Crump Avenue, Danny Thomas Boulevard, Union Avenue, East Parkway, and Summer Avenue through Memphis, mostly accompanied with US 64 and US 79, along with some of SR 3.

 While US 64 departs from US 70/79 in Bartlett, US 79 remains with US 70 from there to Brownsville, in Haywood County.
 US 70 turns eastward to go through the cities of Jackson, Huntingdon, and Camden before crossing the Tennessee River.
 After that, it then continues eastward through Waverly, Dickson, and Kingston Springs before making entry into Nashville.

 Much of US 70 from Memphis to the west side of Nashville is accompanied by the secret designation of Tennessee State Route 1, with the exception of a few streets in downtown Memphis.
 US 70 has two concurrencies with SR 1 in the western half of the state, one in the downtown area, and the other from the east side of Memphis to western Davidson County.
 The brief one in downtown Nashville is the third SR 1 concurrency along with US 70S/US 431 along Broadway.